My Secret Bully

 Spaghetti in a Hot Dog Bun

-When a kid is the victim of bullying behavior, it's normal to respond spatting mean words right back.
+When a kid is the victim, it's normal to respond spatting mean words right back.
 This story teaches children to be true to themselves and respond with kindness whenever possible.
 Lucy learns this lesson the hard way.
 Ralph constantly teases her incessantly because she's different- crazy hair, weird food preferences, and other traits that make her stand out.
 Then one day Ralph finds himself stuck on the jungle gym and needs help.
 Will Lucy lend a hand or give him a taste of his own medicine?
 This is a great scenario for little readers to ponder.
-Bonus discussion questions and lesson plans come with this book about a bully.
+Bonus discussion questions and lesson plans come with this helpful book.

 The Recess Queen

 Mean Jean is the reigning queen of the playground.
 She dominated all activities during recess and none of her classmates dared to cross her.
 Then one day a brave new girl takes a different approach by befriending Jean instead of bowing down in fear.
 Kids will learn that sometimes a little bit of kindness goes a long way, even when a person seems to deserve it least.
-Humorous illustrations and bouncy text soften the tone of a not-so-nice story about bullying.
+Humorous illustrations and bouncy text soften the tone of a not-so-nice story about a mean, bossy protagonist.

 King of the Playground

-The playground can be a breeding ground for bullies.
+The playground can be a breeding ground for bossy kids.
 In this story, a Sammy makes all the rules, threatens to do harm if the other kids disobey him, and ruins playtime for all the others.
 Kevin is tired of this behavior, so with some sage guidance from his father, stands up to the bully once and for all.
-A relatable book for any child who is looking for some tips on how to handle their own bully.
+A relatable book for any child who is looking for some tips on how to handle their own situation.

 Marlene, Marlene, Queen of Mean

-Marlene has firmly established herself as the queen bully.
+Marlene has firmly established herself as the queen.
 She takes cruelty to a whole new level on the playground and Freddy has had enough.
 He's the only kid who has the courage to confront Marlene, much to the relief of others, and put her in her place.
 In doing so, he even manages to break through Marlene's tough exterior and she learns a lesson in kindness.
-Written by actress Jane Lynch, in collaboration with a clinical psychologist, this children's book about bullying is one of the best.
+Written by actress Jane Lynch, in collaboration with a clinical psychologist, this story is one of the best.

 This anti-bullying book is highly recommended by teachers for use in the classroom and at home.
 The story urges all kids who witness bully behavior to take a stand, not just the victims.
 Pete, a new kid at school, behaves badly from day one, wreaking havoc in the classroom and threatening some of his classmates.
 When the entire classroom comes together in unity, reciting a "promise" not to tolerate bullies, Pete learns an important lesson about how to treat others.